usc-isi-i2/kgtk/docs/import/import_ntriples.md

 `--lang-string-tag LANG_STRING_TAG` options, this datatype can be imported to either the KGTK string or language-qualified string datatypes.

-Other ntriples structured literals are processed by:
+Other ntriples structured literals are processed by one of two methods:

+ * When `--build-datatype-column=True`:
+   * The value portion of the structured literal will be written as a string in the `node2` column of the edge in the KGTK output file.
+   * A fourth column (by default, `datatype`) in the output edge will be filled with the datatype URI portion of the structured literal.
+     * The outgoing URI is subject to URI prefix replacement, as described above.

+ * Otherwise, the following steps will take place.
- * creating a new, unique node ID,
+     * A new, unique node ID will be created.
- * substituting the new node ID for the structured literal in the edge being imported,
+     * The new new node ID will be substituted for the structured literal in the edge being imported,
- * writing an addional edge in the KGTK output file with the value portion of the structured literal,
+     * An additional edge in the KGTK output file will be written with the value portion of the structured literal,
- * and writing an addional edge in the KGTK output file with the data type URI portion of the structured literal.
+     * An additional edge in the KGTK output file will be written with the datatype URI portion of the structured literal.
        * The outgoing URI is subject to URI prefix replacement, as described above.

 For example, if the following record appeared in the input file:
 ```